pipstur/PokemonClassificationApp/README.md

 # Access !!!
+There are some limitations, it will filter out sensitive topics.

-You can access the app through github pages
+You can access the app through github pages on the following link: [Link to Github pages](https://pipstur.github.io/PokemonClassificationApp/)

 # Pokemon Classification Web App 🚀
 Welcome to the Pokemon Classification Web App 🌟 - an interactive and fun experience that lets you discover which Pokemon you resemble based on the text you input! 🎉